-A 5-year Infrastructure Plan will enable MAST to define the projects it wishes to undertake over this period.
-This will allow MAST to obtain all the necessary approvals and cost estimates plus appoint contractors well in advance of the scheduled construction time frame.
+The 5-year Marine Infrastructure and Safety Plan enables MAST to define the projects it wishes to undertake over this period, obtain all the necessary approvals and cost estimates and appoint contractors well in advance of the scheduled construction time frame.
 It also allows for MAST to plan safety initiatives as required in an endeavour to drive the fatality rate in Tasmania towards zero.

-The Infrastructure Plan will also provide time for MAST to consult with facility owners about proposed improvements.
+The Marine Infrastructure and Safety Plan provides time for MAST to consult with facility owners about proposed improvements.
 This, in turn, provides the facility owners with time to budget for contributions towards the improvements.

 It is important that flexibility remains within the plan and that it remains under regular review.
 It may need to be amended if strategic direction changes with infrastructure projects or safety initiatives.
 It is also important that the plan can be changed to meet the boating publics needs and expectations.

-Funding for the projects will be provided through the combination of both the RBF and Licence Funds, providing $1.3 million annually, depending on registration renewal and licence renewal uptake.
-This amount may increase over the five year period if there is an increase in registrations and licences.
+Funding is provided through the combination of both the old RBF and Licence Funds, provide $1.3 million annually, depending on registration renewal and licence renewal uptake.
+This amount may increase over the five-year period if there is an increase in registrations and licences.
 This funding may also increase with contributions from facility owners.